Updated March 2023

-Thanks to a renewed focus on ventilation, air conditioning and indoor air quality in response to the pandemic – plus the current innovation and investment in heating following the government’s green plan announcement - HVAC is a growing sector.
+Thanks to the growing importance of energy efficiency, low carbon heating and indoor air quality, HVAC is a growing sector.
 If you’re looking to use your skills in a new industry, a switch to a career in HVAC could be an excellent move.

 As specialists in HVAC recruitment with over 20 years’ experience in our sector, we’ve put together some tips to help you successfully change careers.